KrishnaBhat00/ctf-writeups/web/lactf25/lactf-cache.md

----
-title: "LA CTF 2025 Cache It To Win It"
-author: "Krishna Bhat"
----

 # Cache It to Win It
 The challenge had a simple premise.
 Hit the `/check` endpoint with a given UUID parameter 100 times and you get the flag.
 The catch?
 Requests are cached so that the counter does not update on repeated requests.